CaptainT33mo/merkle-science-fe-assignment-vibhor-sharma/README.md

 A modern React-based chat interface built with TypeScript, Vite, and TanStack Router.

+### Note for the reviewer/evaluator

+The support to add emoji by typing ⁠ `:slightly_smiling_face:` ⁠ is not there due to the fact that I chose a different WYSIWYG editor.
+This can be resolved by choosing a different WYSIWYG editor like lexical editor from Meta.

 ## Prerequisites

 Before you begin, ensure you have the following installed on your machine: